Welcome to my Math Course!

 After you download the packet, please read through it and print out the personal grading sheet if your child is going to track their progress.
 Put this in your math binder.

-Step 1: Join a Math Class
+Step 1: Join a Class

 Students must continue their explorations and discoveries with math on their own after class.
 In fact, once they get started in a regular rhythm of consistent daily practice, you'll find most students can't wait to do more all on their own!